leastinformednerd/2024AoC/README.md

 > but tested it incorrectly so didn't pursue and wasted ~5 minutes handwriting a specialist parser

-Lost the repl logs :( - Provided is a file (3.py) containing a solution that mirrored my REPL solution
+Lost the repl logs :( - Provided is a file (3.py) containing a solution that mirrored my REPL solution There is also a horrid cursed solution, plus an attempted golf of that solution that  I got distracted from

 ### Day 4
 > Part 1 time = 49:44, Rank 9280